Faculty/ Staff Volunteer Service Paid Time Off

-*This is by no means an exhaustive list.
+Check out the link for a list of local volunteer opportunities (not exhaustive).
 The opportunities for connecting with a focus area you are passionate about (education, immigration, homelessness, hunger, health care, youth) are endless.
-A list of more community partners and their contact information can be found at http://blogs.creighton.edu/ccsj/local-community-service/local-volunteer-opportunities/

-Youth Mentorship- a great opportunity for long-term relational service.
+Youth Mentorship- Mentorship opportunities are still available in a virtual setting and mentors are needed now more than ever.
+A great opportunity for long-term relational service.
 Studies also show youth with mentors are more likely to be successful in school, leaders in their communities, and to enter young adulthood with opportunities for ongoing education and career choices.
 And yet, one in three youth will reach the age of 19 without having had a mentor of any kind.
-Midlands Mentoring Partnership is an umbrella organization that can connect you to one of their many partners to find your perfect fit with an Omaha youth.
+MENTOR Nebraska is an umbrella organization that can connect you to one of their many partners to find your perfect fit with an Omaha youth.
 Member programs include Big Brothers Big Sisters, Girls Inc., Ollie Webb Center and more.
-For more information, or to begin the process of being amentor, contact email@example.com, (402)-715-4157, or visit their website: https://mmpomaha.org/.
+For more information, or to begin the process of being a mentor, email email@example.com or call 402-715-4164.

 Adult Education (English as a Second Language, GED classes)- Located conveniently on-campus, the TRiO Educational Opportunity Center serves low-income adults, helping them advance their education goals through GED and ESL classes, resume and financial aid assistance and much more.
 The EOC is looking for volunteers to help during GED and ESL classes, Monday- Wednesday, any time between 9:30-1pm.
 Volunteering as an individual tutor or leading a workshop (Financial literacy, money management, etc.) is also welcome.
 For more information, contact the Outreach Coordinator, Dasha at firstname.lastname@example.org, (402) 280-3300, or visit their website.

 Affordable Housing- Habitat for Humanity of Omaha is a grassroots organization that builds and renovates houses, forges community partnerships and breaks down barriers.
 If you are looking for a team volunteer project this could be a great option.
 A volunteer day may include: framing, deconstruction, siding, drywall, painting, finish carpentry, pre-close cleaning, landscaping, etc. No experience is necessary.
 Builds are available Wednesday-Saturday, year round and a full work day is from 8:30-3:30.
-For more information, contact Jed Heatley, email@example.com, (402) 457-5657 or visit their website https://habitatomaha.org/.
+For more information, contact Marlee Huen email@example.com (402) 457-5657 or visit their website.

 More questions?
-Speak with your supervisor or contact Becca Huju at the Schlegel Center for Service and Justice, at firstname.lastname@example.org.
+Speak with your supervisor or contact Becca Huju at the Schlegel Center for Service and Justice.